svlandeg/lexikon/README.md

 * Support for languages in either reading direction: left-to-right or right-to-left
 * Support for multiple vocabulary lists, allowing you to use the app for different languages or to create distinct word lists to practice separately.
-* Various types of exercises to practice your vocabulary knowledge, including flashcards, a word search and unscrambling letters - and more to come.
+* Various types of exercises to practice your vocabulary knowledge, including a word search, flashcards, unscrambling letters and connecting the right pairs ... and more to come.
 * Supported platforms:
    * Currently only developed and tested for Windows
    * Coming up soon: support for Android